First Job Financial Advice

 If you only take one piece of advice away from this Commentary, let it be this: Pay off your credit card, in full, each and every month—it’s the #1 best gift you can give your future self.
 You avoid paying interest, stay out of debt trouble, learn to budget, and earn a great credit score that will yield benefits all your life.

-College savings is only one of many life stages where smart financial planning can make a difference.
+A first job is only one of many life stages where smart financial planning can make a difference.
 McRae Capital can help you understand a host of topics, like the risks of market volatility, how to live off retirement savings, and why taking the long view as an investor is so very important.

 Connect your finances to what matters most